Belmont, Bronx: Demographics

-Belmont's residents are a diverse mix of races, ethnicities, religious affiliations, sexual orientations, and national origins.
-Traditionally the Italian heart of the Bronx, it now has a significant population of Hispanic and Latino Americans, Albanians, long-standing Italians, and more recent Italian immigrants.
+Belmont's residents are a diverse mix of races, ethnicities, religious affiliations and national origins.
+Traditionally the Italian heart of the Bronx, it now also has a significant population of Hispanic and Latino Americans, Albanians, long-standing Italians, and more recent Italian immigrants.
 Many Mexican families have also moved there, and Belmont hosts the annual Bronx Cinco de Mayo Celebration.
 As of the 2010 census, Hispanics and Latinos make up the neighborhood's largest ethnic group and form a majority.

 Like most New York City neighborhoods, the vast majority of households are occupied by renters.
 Almost half the population lives below the federal poverty line and receives public assistance (Temporary Assistance for Needy Families, Supplemental Security Income, and Medicaid).
 However, there is significant income diversity on a block-by-block basis.
 Belmont is also home to a large population of students at Fordham University who reside in the university's off-campus housing and in private apartment buildings.

-Based on data from the 2010 United States Census, the population of Belmont was 27,378, an increase of 1,411 (5.4%) from the 25,967 counted in 2000.
+Based on data from the 2010 United States census, the population of Belmont was 27,378, an increase of 1,411 (5.4%) from the 25,967 counted in 2000.
 Covering an area of 313.34 acres, the neighborhood had a population density of 87.4 PD/acre.
 The racial makeup of the neighborhood was 19.7% (5,381) White, 18.5% (5,059) African American, 0.1% (38) Native American, 2.3% (620) Asian, 0.1% (18) Pacific Islander, 0.3% (84) from other races, and 0.9% (249) from two or more races.
 Hispanic or Latino of any race were 58.2% (15,929) of the population.

 The entirety of Community District 6, which comprises Belmont and East Tremont, had 87,476 inhabitants as of NYC Health's 2018 Community Health Profile, with an average life expectancy of 77.7 years.
 This is lower than the median life expectancy of 81.2 for all New York City neighborhoods.
-Most inhabitants are youth and middle-aged adults: 29% are between the ages of between 0–17, 28% between 25–44, and 20% between 45–64.
+Most inhabitants are youth and middle-aged adults: 29% are between the ages of between 0–17, 28% between 25 and 44, and 20% between 45 and 64.
 The ratio of college-aged and elderly residents was lower, at 14% and 9% respectively.

 As of 2017, the median household income in Community Districts 3 and 6, including Crotona Park East and Morrisania, was $25,972.
 In 2018, an estimated 31% of Belmont and East Tremont residents lived in poverty, compared to 25% in all of the Bronx and 20% in all of New York City.
 One in six residents (16%) were unemployed, compared to 13% in the Bronx and 9% in New York City.
 Rent burden, or the percentage of residents who have difficulty paying their rent, is 60% in Belmont and East Tremont, compared to the boroughwide and citywide rates of 58% and 51% respectively.
 Based on this calculation, as of 2018, Belmont and East Tremont are gentrifying.